borneo-iot/borneoiot.com/content/en/about.md

 {{< brick_wide >}}

-## What is Borneo-IoT Project?
+## What is Borneo-IoT?

-The Borneo-IoT Project offers cutting-edge, open-source, modular, and affordable hardware and software solutions for hobbyists and professionals to create aquarium LEDs and other smart aquatic devices.
+We offers cutting-edge, open-source, modular, and affordable hardware and software solutions for hobbyists and professionals to create aquarium LEDs and other smart aquatic devices.

 ## Where it comes from?